World Connect International, UK

 Overview

-World Connect International, UK is a charitable incorporated organisation (CIO) registered in June 2021 (charity number 1194944) as the UK arm of World Connect, Inc., a US-based development organization.
+World Connect International, UK is a charitable incorporated organisation (CIO) registered in June 2021 (charity number 1194944) as the UK arm of World Connect, Inc., a US-based development organisation.
 The charity invests directly in grassroots, community-led development projects across the Global South, working in partnership with local leaders to drive self-sustaining change.
-With over 1,600 projects funded globally affecting more than one million lives, the organization has invested over $5 million across 42 countries.
-World Connect UK was founded in 2022 and has funded 32 projects specifically in Malawi, Ecuador, Rwanda, and Ghana.
-The organization maintains an exceptional 94-95% project success rate, with 82% of projects sustaining their work beyond the initial investment period.
-Notably, 53% of funded projects are women-led.
+World Connect UK has funded 32 projects specifically in Malawi, Ecuador, Rwanda, and Ghana.
+The organisation maintains an exceptional 94-95% project success rate.
+Notably, the majority of funded projects are women-led, with 94% of women-led projects succeeding and 78% sustaining beyond the initial investment period.

 Funding Priorities